Rotator cuff tear

-Symptomatic side shows absent biceps long head tendon in bicipital groove along with fatty infiltration - volume loss of its muscle belly favouring chronic tear of long head bicpes tendon.
+Symptomatic side shows absent biceps long head tendon in bicipital groove along with fatty infiltration - volume loss of its muscle belly favoring chronic tear of long head bicpes tendon.

 Sypmtomatic side supraspinatus tendon is replaced by fluid cleft.
 Tendon retraction is about 37 mm.
-Anterior fibres of infraspinatus tendon show full thickness tear.
-However, posterior fibres of infraspinatus tendon are intact.
+Anterior fibers of infraspinatus tendon show full thickness tear.
+However, posterior fibers of infraspinatus tendon are intact.

 There is mild volume loss and increased echogenesity ( fatty infiltration ) involving supraspinatus and infraspinatus muscles on sypmtomatic side.

 Asymptomatic side ( Examined for comparision ) shows normal findings - intact cuff.